 Cook Children's Medicaid Home Health Care in SW Fort Worth/Burleson, TX

-If your child is covered by Cook Children's Health Plan Medicaid and you live in the SW Fort Worth or Burleson area, home health care is very likely covered — and navigating that coverage does not have to be stressful or confusing.
-Many families in neighborhoods like Hidden Creek and Summer Creek have used their child's Medicaid benefits to receive skilled nursing visits, therapy services, and ongoing medical support right in the comfort of home rather than making repeated trips to facilities near Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest.
+If your child is covered by Cook Children's Health Plan Medicaid and you live in SW Fort Worth or Burleson, TX, home health care is very likely a covered benefit — and navigating that coverage does not have to be stressful.
+Families across Hidden Creek, Summer Creek, Briar Meadow, Rendon, and Joshua Farms have used their child's Medicaid benefits to receive skilled nursing visits, therapy services, and ongoing medical support at home rather than making repeated trips to facilities like Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest.
 This article explains how Cook Children's Medicaid home health benefits work in Texas, what services are typically covered, and how to connect with a Joint Commission Accredited home health agency serving SW Fort Worth and Burleson.

 What Is Cook Children's Health Plan Medicaid?

 Cook Children's Health Plan is a managed care organization (MCO) operating under the Texas Medicaid and Healthcare Partnership (TMHP) framework.
-In Texas, Medicaid for children is delivered primarily through the STAR program (State of Texas Access Reform), and Cook Children's Health Plan participates as a managed care plan within that system in the Tarrant County service area — which includes SW Fort Worth, Burleson, Joshua, and surrounding communities.
+In Texas, Medicaid for children is delivered primarily through the STAR program — State of Texas Access Reform.
+Cook Children's Health Plan participates as a managed care plan within that system in the Tarrant County service area, which includes SW Fort Worth, Burleson, Joshua, Crowley, and surrounding communities.

 Under this plan structure, children enrolled in Medicaid who require home health services are entitled to those benefits as long as the services are medically necessary, ordered by a licensed physician, and provided by a Medicaid-credentialed agency.
-Cook Children's Health Plan coordinates those benefits through its network, meaning the home health agency must hold active Medicaid certification and, depending on the specific services, may also need to be credentialed as an in-network provider with Cook Children's Health Plan directly.
+Cook Children's Health Plan coordinates those benefits through its provider network.
+This means the home health agency must hold active Medicaid certification and may also need to be credentialed as an in-network provider with Cook Children's Health Plan directly.

-Families searching for a Medicaid caregiver or Medicaid home health provider in the Burleson area should confirm active network participation before services begin.
+Families searching for Cook Children's Medicaid home health care in SW Fort Worth/Burleson, TX should confirm active network participation before services begin.
 The plan's member portal — MyCookChildren's — allows guardians to verify provider status and review benefit details online.

 What Home Health Services Are Covered Under Cook Children's Medicaid in Texas?

 Texas Medicaid home health benefits for pediatric members can be broad when medical necessity is properly documented.
-Covered services commonly include:
+Covered services for children enrolled in Cook Children's Health Plan commonly include:

-• Skilled nursing visits — wound care, medication administration, tube feeding management, ostomy care, lab draws, and complex care coordination following hospital discharge
+- Skilled nursing visits — wound care, medication administration, tube feeding management, ostomy care, in-home lab draws, and complex care coordination following hospital discharge

-• Medical equipment and supplies — often coordinated alongside home health services
+- Medical equipment and supplies — often coordinated alongside home health services through the managed care plan

 The specific benefit parameters — visit limits, prior authorization requirements, and covered procedure codes — depend on the child's individual plan, diagnosis, and physician orders.
 Families are encouraged to contact Cook Children's Health Plan member services and to ask the home health agency's intake team to verify benefits before the first visit.